 Your vehicle’s check engine light might come on if it’s time for a preventative maintenance service.
 You may also see a service warning light on your dashboard.
 More often than not, however, the check engine light comes on because there is something wrong with one of the five things listed below.
-Stringer Auto Repair, LLC, can run a diagnostic test to see why the check engine light is on and then fix the problem so you needn’t worry about the warning any longer.
+Stringer Auto Repair, LLC, can run a diagnostic test to see why the check engine warning is on and then fix the problem so you needn’t worry about the warning any longer.

 1. Catalytic Converter

-Hopefully, your check engine light isn’t coming on because your catalytic converter is going out.
+Hopefully, your check engine warning isn’t coming on because your catalytic converter is going out.
 The only reason we say this is that it can be expensive to replace the catalytic converter and your vehicle cannot run without it.
-The catalytic converter is part of your vehicle’s exhaust system and if you notice a rotten-egg smell along with the check engine light warning, this is probably the problem.
+The catalytic converter is part of your vehicle’s exhaust system and if you notice a rotten-egg smell along with the check engine warning, this is probably the problem.

 2. Gas Cap

-Hopefully, your check engine light came on because you didn’t screw on your gas cap tight enough the last time you filled car, SUV, or truck.
+Hopefully, your check engine warning came on because you didn’t screw on your gas cap tight enough the last time you filled car, SUV, or truck.
 A loose gas cap will return a check engine warning because there should be a vacuum seal created with the cap once you’ve tightened it.
-If your cap is loose because you didn’t tighten it, cracked, or if the seal is broken, your check engine light will come on.
+If your cap is loose because you didn’t tighten it, cracked, or if the seal is broken, your check engine warning will come on.

 3. Mass Airflow Sensor